-This page houses FREE handouts and worksheets corresponding to Linehan’s DBT skills.
+This page has FREE handouts and worksheets corresponding to Dr. Linehan’s DBT skills.

 Find more DBT handouts and worksheets just like these in my new book for children (ages 6 – 12) DBT Therapeutic Activity Ideas for Kids and Caregivers, and in my book for teens, DBT Therapeutic Activity Ideas for Working with Teens.

-B. Feeling Faces– Use this handout to help kids identify and express their feelings.
+2. Feeling Faces– Use this handout to help children identify and express their feelings.
 When children are able to understand and identify their feelings, it helps them to improve their emotion regulation.

 3. Emotion Regulation Goals Sheet– As the child or teen begins this module, the goals setting sheet helps them to identify their personal goals for the module.
 They identify behaviors they want to increase as well as behaviors to decrease.